 So what can you do if you end up at the hospital and get a big medical bill?

 First of all, don’t panic – and unless you know you can pay the monthly payments, don’t pull out your credit cards or tap into a home equity loan to pay your hospital bills either.

-What To Do If You Have Hospital Bills You Can’t Afford
+What To Do If You Have Medical Bills You Can’t Afford